 Sauteed Spinach & Egg Toast

-3 large EGG yolks 1/4 cup water 2 tbsp. lemon juice 1/2 cup cold unsalted butter, cut into 8 pieces 1/8 tsp. paprika dash pepper 1 tsp. olive oil 1/2 package 8 oz. baby spinach 1 tsp. minced fresh garlic 1/4 small onion, thinly sliced 1 thick slice country white bread Cooking spray 1 large EGG
+HOLLANDAISE (yields ¾ cup): 3 large EGG yolks 1/4 cup water 2 Tbsp. lemon juice 1/2 cup cold unsalted butter, cut into 8 pieces 1/8 tsp. paprika dash pepper TOAST: 1 large EGG 1 tsp. olive oil 1/2 package 8 oz. baby spinach 1 tsp. minced fresh garlic 1/4 small onion, thinly sliced 1 thick slice country white bread cooking spray

 Yields: 1 serving